Mincka/DMArchiver/README.md

 Because it is still possible to retrieve older messages from a Conversation by scrolling up, this script only simulates this behavior to automatically get the messages.

+**Warning:**
+Because this script leverages an unsupported method to retrieve the tweets, it may break at any time.
+Indeed, Twitter may change the output code without warning.
+If you get errors you did not have previously, please check if new releases of the tool are available.

 **Disclaimer:**
 Using this tool will only behave like you using the Twitter web site with your browser, so there is nothing illegal to use it to retrieve your own data.
 However, depending on your conversations' length, it may trigger a lot of requests to the site that could be suspicious for Twitter.
 No one has reported issues upon now but use it at your discretion.